-REPORTING
+3. REPORTING

-The Head of Governance and Compliance shall minute the proceedings and resolutions of the committee.
+The Trust's Governance Professional shall minute the proceedings and resolutions of the committee.
 Minutes of committee meetings shall be circulated promptly to all members of the committee for review and approval.

 The minutes of meetings of the committee shall be kept confidential to the members of the committee and the committee Chair will provide oral reports of meetings to the Trust Board.